pdebelak/hey-ladies/README.md

 Hey Ladies is a chrome extension that replaces the words guy and guys with the more gender neutral lady/ladies.

-To run tests in the console, type `./bin/test`.
-This require `phantomjs` to be installed on your system.
+To open tests in your default browser, type `./bin/test` in your console.